theimowski/FsBlog/source/blog/2015/12-21-property-based-testing-xslt.md

 }

 Property-based testing is a wonderful tool to verify correctness of your programs.
-However, some people struggle with finding a valid case to use the technique.
+However, some people struggle with finding reasonable cases to use the technique.
-In this entry, I'll present a rather __exotic example__ of applying property-based testing to check results of running XSL transformations.
+In this entry, I'll try to prove that property-based testing can be used in every-day coding by showing a rather __exotic example__ of applying property-based testing to check results of XSL transformations.

 <!--more-->